eriklarsen4/eriklarsen4/README.md

 - 👋 Hi, I’m @eriklarsen4
 - 👀 I’m interested in baseball informatics and research and bioinformatics.
 I'll be updating a large bulk of all the uploaded content soon.
-- 🌱 I’m currently learning axon degeneration/neurodegeneration; implementing ML techniques on baseball data; SQL through R package dependencies
+- 🌱 My doctoral work involved calcium imaging processing and analysis, RNAseq, IPMS, WGCNA, GO and pathway analysis around a protein involved in axon degeneration/neurodegeneration.
+I enjoy analyzing baseball datasets.
-- 💞️ I’m looking to collaborate on anything interesting.
+- 💞️ I’m looking to collaborate on anything interesting- biology or baseball.
 - 📫 How to reach me: erik_larsen4@yahoo.com

 <!---